-The CREALOGIX Group is a leading independent software provider in Europe and a Swiss market leader for Digital Banking, Digital Payment and Digital Learning products.
-CREALOGIX markets its extensive product range for the digital bank of tomorrow worldwide under the term 'Digital Banking Hub'.
+The CREALOGIX Group globally markets its extensive product range for the digital bank of tomorrow, worldwide under the term 'Digital Banking Hub'.

 All group companies are managed based on the uniform business strategy with a central decision-making structure.
 The key element of the CREALOGIX strategy is a uniform business model.
 CREALOGIX supplies finance companies at their various locations around the world with products for the digital bank of tomorrow.